Useful Notes: Swords

 - Among the best known Viking swords were the "Ulfberht" swords, which were a typical Viking blade but forged out of much, much higher-quality "Damascus steel", enabling it to bend and cut with far greater flexibility and strength than other steel blades of the time.
 Ulfberht blades were extremely expensive and forged from steel that was created at a far higher temperature than normal steel of the time, reducing the amount of slag impurities in the steel and thus resulting in far greater quality.
 One theory is that the steel ingots involved in their production actually came from river trading routes that stretched to the Middle East.
 Interestingly, these blades might've been an early case of brand recognition.
 The name comes from an inscription on the blades — +ULFBERHT+ — and it is entirely possible that it was a mark of producer or a group of them, perhaps a family line.
-Proving that humans don't change over time, there even were mass-produced rip-offs, down to incorrectly imitated inscriptions.
+Proving that humans don't change over time, there even were mass-produced rip-offs, down to incorrectly imitated or misspelled inscriptions.